Q1. What is the community all about?

 - So we meet in the community, now what do we discuss?
 I know nothing about /e/.

 We are adding articles and write-ups on our website which can be referenced as topics for discussion.
-These articles would explain in simple language about /e/ and what sets it apart from other ROM’s that are available on the net.
+For example you can start by reading this article.
+There are articles on wiki or the forum which explain in simple language about /e/ and what sets it apart from other ROM’s that are available on the net.

 - You mentioned about tools to flash the /e/ ROM what was that?